-Volume III is entitled Swedish Folkways and Classic Traditions and juxtaposes twentieth-century works written in neo-classic style with compositions informed by the folk music of that country.
-Uppsala-based composer Mårten Jansson contributed the disc's commissioned work, A Part of My Heritage, a composition that Jim premiered on Swedish National Radio in March 2012.
+Volume III is entitled Swedish Folkways and Classic Traditions and juxtaposes twentieth century works written in a neo-classic style with compositions informed by the folk music of that country.
+Uppsala-based composer, Mårten Jansson contributed the disc's commissioned work, A Part of My Heritage, a composition that Jim premiered on Swedish National Radio in March 2012.
 Other notable contributions to Volume III include the world premiere recording of Fredrik Sixten's 2012 Toccata & Fugue on BACH.
-The colorful 1964 Poul-Gerhard Andersen organ of Skara Cathedral, Skara, Sweden, served as the perfect vehicle for this repertoire.
+The colorful 1964 Poul-Gerhard Andersen organ of Skara Cathedral, Skara, Sweden served as the perfect vehicle for this repertoire.

-In 2018, the Norwegian publisher Cantando published the first volume of what will be an ongoing project: The Nordic Journey Series, music that Jim has commissioned from Nordic composers.
+In 2018, the Norwegian publisher Cantando Musikkforlag published the first volume of what will be an ongoing project: The Nordic Journey Series, which contains music that Jim has commissioned from Nordic composers.